flatironinstitute/nemos/docs/quickstart.md

 ### Basic Model Fitting

-Defining and fitting a `nemos` GLM model is straightforward and can be done using the following syntax:
+Defining and fitting a `nemos` GLM model is straightforward:

 ```python
 import nemos as nmo